British Cycling eyes strategic overhaul ahead of Tokyo Olympics - Cycling Weekly

 British Cycling performance director Stephen Park has signalled BC may shift focus away from the blue riband team pursuit in the light of the team’s track World Championships struggles.

-The men’s team pursuit squad did their best qualifying ride ever, but they still appeared off the pace finishing seventh with a 3.50.341, while the Danish quartet lowered the World Record three times climaxing with a 3.44.672 in the final.
+The men’s team pursuit squad did their best qualifying ride ever, but they still appeared off the pace finishing seventh in qualifying with a 3-50.341, while the Danish quartet lowered the world record three times climaxing with a 3-44.672 in the final.

 Park hinted that this may mean British Cycling focuses it’s efforts on winning gold in bunch races rather than the team pursuit.